zalyoung/gitlab-handbook/content/handbook/engineering/workflow/processes.md

 1. Ping at least one FE maintainer on the issue to ask for feedback before deciding on a path forward
 1. If the package has been determined to have no security vulnerabilities, set the issue to public.
-1. Decide whether to leave the package in place or replace it with an alternative package
+1. Decide whether to:
+    - leave the package in place
+    - replace it with an alternative package, or
+    - have GitLab create and maintain a fork
 1. If deciding to replace the package, create an MR.